Isaacwilliam4/yolov7/compvision_final_project/README.md

 ### 2.1 Setup

-Clone the [https://github.com/Isaacwilliam4/yolov7](fork of YoloV7 I have)  and install the necessary dependencies:
+Clone the [fork of YoloV7 I have](https://github.com/Isaacwilliam4/yolov7)  and install the necessary dependencies:

 ```bash
 cd yolov7/